HighCapable/YukiHookAPI/docs-source/src/en/guide/example.md

 If you want to use both judgment schemes, `YukiHookAPI` also encapsulates a convenient way for you.

-At this point, you can use `YukiHookAPI.Status.isModuleActive` to determine whether you are activated in Xposed or TaiChi and Promise.
+At this point, you can use `YukiHookAPI.Status.isModuleActive` to determine whether you are activated in Xposed or TaiChi and Wuji.

 > The following example